Skip to content

 Self-caused (causa sui): Tao’s existence does not depend on any external cause.
 To ask “who created Tao” is a category error, like asking “what is north of the North Pole.”
 Tao is the very field within which all creation occurs.
 If something were “before Tao,” that something would be Tao.

 Unified reality: There are not two separate worlds: no “natural realm” plus a “supernatural realm,” no “matter” standing opposite a “spirit.”
 There is only one reality, presenting different faces.
-Your body, your thoughts, gravity, music, a stone, they all spring from the same reality, unfolding in different ways.
-This is monism, but not reductionism: unity means “everything shares the same ground of being”, but sharing a ground does not make everything the same.
+Your body, your thoughts, gravity, music, and a stone all spring from the same reality, unfolding in different ways.
+This is monism, but not reductionism: unity means “everything shares the same ground of being,” but sharing a ground does not make everything the same.

 Prior to all distinctions: When you say “matter and consciousness,” “subject and object,” “reason and sensibility,” you are already making distinctions.
 Tao is the whole before these distinctions occur.
 Distinctions are how we understand Tao; they are our navigational tools, rather than the structure of Tao itself.
 The lines of latitude and longitude are not on the actual surface of the earth, but without them, you cannot navigate.